-The Durrell Institute of Conservation and Ecology and the School of Anthropology and Conservation were delighted to present Cathy Dean, CEO of Save the Rhino International, as special guest speaker for the 2018 DICE lecture.
+The Durrell Institute of Conservation and Ecology and the School of Anthropology and Conservation were delighted to present Dame Jane Goodall DBE as the special guest speaker for the 2020 DICE Lecture.
+Her presentation was entitled ‘Gombe and beyond: Chimpanzees, conservation and change.’

-The talk took place on the University’s Canterbury campus on March 20th, 2018.
+The talk took place on the University’s Canterbury campus on February 25th, 2020.
+A write-up of the evening can be read here.

 Previous DICE lectures